 It made it possible on an international level.
-Therefore, in the short time of his emergence, he was able to attract a lot of attention.
+Therefore, in the short time of his emergence, it was able to attract a lot of attention.

-After bitcoin(BTC), many cryptocurrencies were born with similar features.
-Cryptocurrencies or cryptocurrencies have extraordinary features and capabilities and that is why they have become very popular after only about 10 years of being on the market.
+As well as, for realizing that what is Bitcoin classic, we should be aware of that after bitcoin, many cryptocurrencies were born with similar features.
+Cryptocurrencies have extraordinary features and capabilities and that is why those have become very popular after only about 10 years of being on the market.

 In short, the purpose of bitcoin is to securely transfer or store money.
 Therefore, it can be considered a secure digital payment and banking system.
 Bitcoin restores real control of the money to individuals, and with a special password called a private key, only the owners of those keys will be able to spend and transfer the bitcoins.